DavidLevayer/rabbitmq-message-producer/README.md

 Note: Docker must already be installed on your computer.
 Please refer to [Docker documentation](https://docs.docker.com/install/).

+## NodeJS server

+NodeJS v8.9.4 or greater is required to run the application.

 ## Configuration

 The easiest way to get started is to copy `config.json.dist` file into `config.json`, and then edit it.